 This is the Flood Mitigation Assistance Grant Program (FMA) homepage.
 The purpose of this page is to provide general information on the FMA program.

-The FMA program is authorized by Section 1366 of the National Flood Insurance Act of 1968, as amended (NFIA), 42 U.S.C.
-4104c with the goal of reducing or eliminating claims under the National Flood Insurance Program (NFIP).
-FMA provides funding to states, federally recognized tribes and communities for measures that reduce or eliminate the long-term risk of flood damage to structures insured under the NFIP.
-FMA funding is available through the NFIF for flood hazard mitigation projects, plan development, and management costs, which is appropriated by Congress annually.
+The FMA program is authorized by Section 1366 of the National Flood Insurance Act of 1968, as amended with the goal of reducing or eliminating claims under the National Flood Insurance Program (NFIP).
+FMA provides funding to States, Territories, federally-recognized tribes and local communities for projects that reduce or eliminate long-term risk of flood damage to structures insured under the NFIP.
+FMA funding is available for flood hazard mitigation projects, plan development and management costs.
+Funding is appropriated by Congress annually.

 The following is a list of governments and organizations that can sponsor an application: